dawiehyman/befreenow/README.md

 ## deploy , or update Production!
-After each Provision, Prior to deployment ,there seems to be a bug: ssh into remote server using azureuser. then sudo chown -R azureuser:www-data /srv/www
+After each Provision, you may have to do this. there seems to be a bug:

+ssh into remote server using azureuser. then sudo chown -R azureuser:www-data /srv/www